ronitd2002/qosf-2024-app/task1/README.md

 The BONUS section deals with sampling of these simulated quantum states mimicking real measurements using `np.random.choice` parameterized by the coefficient probability of each of these states and secondly the calculation of expectation value for arbitrary operators of suitable `shape`.

-**Task 1 subtask 1**: we use `np.transpose` because of qiskit's qubit ordering which is inverted.
+## **Task 1 subtask 1**:
+We use `np.transpose` because of qiskit's qubit ordering which is inverted.
 So we transpose the resulting matrix in the "qiskit-functionality" section